rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

  Nodes are described at:
  * https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds
-r

 <a id="Builds"></a>

 ## Build Projects #

-Jenkins was originally created for automating the building (compilation) of java programs.
+Jenkins was initially created for automating the building (compilation) of java programs.
 But Jenkins is ALSO used for other types of work.
 Nevertheless, the Jenkins term <strong>"build"</strong> is another word for what operating systems call a <strong>"job"</strong> (unit of batch work).